 The channel URI is invalid (404 Not Found) or expired (410 Gone).
 In these cases the service should remove the channel URI from its database and not make any further requests to it.

 The client secret and SID might be invalid (401 Unauthorized) or there’s a mismatch between the app’s package ID in its manifest and the one in the Windows Store (403 Forbidden).
-The best way to assure that these match is to use the Store > Associate App with Store menu command in Visual Studio (this command is found on the Project menu in Visual Studio 2012 Ultimate).
+The best way to ensure that these match is to use the Store > Associate App with Store menu command in Visual Studio (this command is found on the Project menu in Visual Studio 2012 Ultimate).

-The raw notification payload is over 5KB (413 Request Entity Too Large)
+The raw notification payload is over 5KB (413 Request Entity Too Large).

 The client could be offline, in which case WNS will automatically try again, but eventually report a failure.
 For XML notifications, the default behavior is that push notifications are cached and delivered when the client comes back online.
 For raw notifications, caching is disabled by default; you can change this by setting the X-WNS-Cache-Policy header to cache in the request to the channel URI.